 Equal distance from Oaxaca’s Pacific Coast and Oaxaca de Juárez (Oaxaca), the drive takes around four hours.
 Though windy in either direction, the drive south to the coast down the mountain range and all the way back to sea level is far worse.
 Expect slow going and motion sickness if you are prone.

 Taking your own vehicle the drive is simple.
-There is not too much traffic and if you stick to the 175, the roads are in ‘ok’ condition, even after wet season.
+There is not too much traffic and if you stick to the 175, the roads are in ‘ok’ condition, even after the wet season.
 As always be wary of Google maps shortcuts which may lead you astray especially after the rainy season, as many of the unsealed roads may have washed away.

 If you don’t have your own vehicle your best bet is colectivo.